HomeDev GuideRecipesAPI Reference

 Filter blueprints

 The Blueprint Type filter narrows the list to experience or section blueprints, making it easier to scan large libraries by purpose.
-Apply a filter when reviewing only the layout templates that match a specific authoring scenario.
+Apply a filter to review only the layout templates that match a specific authoring scenario.

 Select Blueprint Type (All Types, Experience, or Section) to filter blueprints.